seanbreckenridge/reorder_editable/README.md

 ... to link those installs to the paths you specified.

 However, for namespace packages in particular, the order that those directories appear in the `easy-install.pth` matter.
-Since items in `easy-install.pth` are added to `sys.path` in order, that determines the directories that python searches for packages in when trying to resolve imports.
+Since items in `easy-install.pth` are added to `sys.path` in order, that determines which order python searches for packages in when trying to resolve imports.

 For example, given the following structure: